Valley Of Tears: Is the HBO Show Based on Yom Kippur War?

 In the world of cinema and television, many productions explore the horrifying and traumatic aftermath of various wars that dominated the previous century.
 But none of them can boast of a production budget of $1 million per episode like HBO Max’s ‘Valley of Tears’ can.
 The Israeli series follows four soldiers as they experience the very harsh realities of war.
-But is the plot based on real events?
+But is the plot inspired by true events?
 We were curious, and we dug further.
 Here’s everything we uncovered!

-Yes, ‘Valley Of Tears’ is based on a true story.
-The show revisits the Yom Kippur War of 1973, which was fought from October 6 to October 25.
-(It is also referred to as the Ramadan War, the October War, or the fourth Arab–Israeli War).
+Yes, ‘Valley of Tears’ is based on a true story.
+The show revisits the 1973 Yom Kippur War, which was fought from October 6 to October 25.
+(It is also referred to as the Ramadan War, the October War, or the fourth Arab–Israeli War.)
 But to understand the significance of this battle, we need to go back all the way to 1967, when the third Arab-Israeli war occurred.

 Image Credit: fpri.org